LIPS-scheme/lips/README.md

 Another limitation is when using JavaScript libraries that require normal values but get a Promise instead.
 This can happen with React/Preact and when the component returns a Promise.
 Some macros can be async (return a Promise), which will break the React app when used in components.
 An example of a macro that is async is `do` macro.
-So when using React/Preact and when you need to use a promise use promise quotation and `useEffect`.
+So when using React/Preact and when you need to use a promise, use promise quotation and `useEffect`.

 ## Supported SRFI